 Veins can bulge with pools of blood when they fail to circulate the blood properly.
 These visible and bulging veins, called varicose veins, are often associated with symptoms such as tired, heavy, or aching limbs.
 In severe cases, varicose veins can rupture, or open sores (called "ulcers") can form on the skin.
 Varicose veins are most common in the legs and thighs.

 Small "spider veins" also can appear on the skin's surface.
 These may look like short, fine lines, "starburst" clusters, or a web-like maze.
-Spider veins are most common in the thighs, ankles, and feet.
+Spider veins are most common in the thighs, calves, ankles, and feet.
 They may also appear on the face.

 Who gets varicose and spider veins?

 Varicose and spider veins can occur in men or women of any age, but most frequently affect women of childbearing years and older.
 Family history can also increase the tendency to develop varicose and spider veins.

 What causes varicose and spider veins?